 Phase I: Analysis

-In 2002, CCLB hired a team of consultants to evaluate the English language skills required by the nursing profession in Canada.
-This project, called Phase I, involved a needs analysis of nurses’ English language communication requirements within a variety of healthcare organizations.
+In 2002, CCLB oversaw a team of consultants to evaluate the English language skills required by the nursing profession in Canada.
+Phase I of the project involved a needs analysis of nurses’ English language communication requirements within a variety of healthcare organizations.
 For the first time, a benchmark level was applied to describe the minimum English language communication standards required for nurses in speaking, listening, writing and reading.
-View the Phase I report.
+View the Phase I report

 Phase II: Development